 This one is HUGE.
 So many readers in my audience struggle with emotional eating.
 I used to too, and to this day I still feel “hungry” when I’m either really stressed or really happy.
-Intuitive eating encourages us to feel our feelings without reaching for food as a coping mechanism.
+Intuitive eating encourages us to find other coping mechanisms in addition to food.
 That could be learning to sit with sadness, talking to a friend, doing something creative, going for a walk — whatever works for you.

 9. Exercise – Feel the Difference

 Many think that when you eat intuitively, you give up exercise.
 Hell.
 No!
 When you practice intuitive eating, you practice exercise you enjoy doing, not exercise with the purpose of looking a certain way.
 That means doing exercises or movements makes you feel happy and good, not like you’re punishing yourself or bored.
 Maybe running was never your thing.
 Great!
 Try something else that you WILL like and it doesn’t matter how it affects you on the outside, just how it makes you feel on the inside.
 For me, that’s snowboarding and hiking.

 No, intuitive eating doesn’t mean giving up on health.
 Gentle nutrition means making food choices that are both healthy and tasty.
 Overall your food choices should make you feel well.
 There’s no falling off track with intuitive eating.
 There’s no “good” or “bad” food, just food with different purposes.
 Some foods fuel you and provide your body with nutrients.
 Some foods are eaten for pleasure.
 Both are necessary and both can be delicious.
 Eating fruits and veggies never has to be boring… and I hope my recipes and meal prep inspiration prove that!

 I want to point out, there’s a reason why gentle nutrition is LAST.